microsoft/MLOpsTemplate/src/workshop/documents/part_2.md

 They also want to take advantage of experiment tracking and model management capabilities in Azure ML to keep track of experiment.

 ## Pre-requisites
-- Complete part 0 and 1
+- Complete parts 0 and 1

 ## Tasks
 - Review the templates under ```data_engineering```, ```training``` and   ```evaluating``` folders